p2pu/reports/_reports/8_rethinking_assessment/index.markdown

 #Introduction

+*This work was originally posted on [Educating Learning Models](http://modernlearners.com/rethinking-assessment-supporting-diversity/) website*

-**Despite all the promises of the World Wide Web as a platform for online learning, there are still many questions about whether or not we are building learning tools and learning communities that welcome and support a diversity of ideas and people.
+>Despite all the promises of the World Wide Web as a platform for online learning, there are still many questions about whether or not we are building learning tools and learning communities that welcome and support a diversity of ideas and people.
 How do stereotypes affect the ways in which technologies are developed and implemented?
-Here, P2PU Learning Lead Vanessa Gennarelli argues that we must take what we know about gender and performance in order to design assessments that open rather than close opportunities.**
+Here, P2PU Learning Lead Vanessa Gennarelli argues that we must take what we know about gender and performance in order to design assessments that open rather than close opportunities.

+> Audrey Watters

 ![Girl meets computer, CC BY SA](/img/content/rasd/girl_on_computer.jpg "Girl meets computer, CC BY SA")